CV & Cover Letter

 - Do not list references, simply state “references are available upon request”

-- Always ask someone to proof read your CV to ensure it reads well with no inconsistencies
+- Always ask someone to proof read your CV to ensure it reads well with no inconsistencies and spelling errors.

 What is the purpose of a cover letter?